This article may contain affiliate links for which we may receive compensation. Thank you for your support.

 The Bean Tree Cafe

 A ten-minute walk from the visitor information centre, the garden is on the eastern bank of the Todd River.

-Inspired?
+Inspired to visit the Olive Pink Botanic Garden?
 Pin this for later …

 Olive Pink Botanic Garden is one of my favourite places to visit when in Alice Springs but don’t stop there, there is so much more to see.

 - Best Things to do in Alice Springs

 - Parrtjima – Central Australia’s Festival in Light

 - Take a Camel Tour with Mr Personality